kennux/UnityTK/Documentation/BehaviourModel.md

 Similar to ModelProperty but provides the ability to concat collections returned from the getters.
 This is useful in situations where you have for example an inventory mechanic property that lists all items but the items are held by multiple logic components (for example multiple bags).
 Setters can consume objects from the set call in order to claim them being set on themselves.

+### ModelFunction

+Similar to model event, but can only be bound to one handler.
+Unlike events this supports return values.

 ## Framework